The Other Side Of The Tracks

 Under the bridge

-The other side of the track
+The other side of the tracks

 I've let my memory linger

-to my date, who
+and think of my date, who

-never came back.
+never looked back.

-Growing up on the Eastside of Bayonne, I had to cross the tracks to get home.
+Growing up on the Eastside of Bayonne, I had to cross under the tracks to get home.
 There are 2 bridges and tunnels to choose from and its still considered an industrial area with homes.
 It was also a Polish neighborhood, bars that stay open for the morning shift of workers, there was a motorcycle gang 'The Eastside Sinners', endless fields, an ancient cemetery, junkyards, oil tanks and a place called The Millions for crabbing and fishing, and my old home which still stands there today.
 I watched the World Trade Center towers being built from my roof and loved going to the basement to cool off on hot humid days.
 I always felt safe on that side of the tracks, and somehow I knew that night that my date was not walking me all the way home.

 Comments